Hiking to the ruins of El Miro in Jaco

 It’s an easy 20 minutes to reach the first viewpoint.
 On the way up, we saw a lot of birds, butterflies, lizards, different types of flora and fauna and the walls along the trail/road were lined with mesmerizing Aztec-like artwork.
 Some people also spotted monkeys along the way.

 We hung out at the first viewpoint for about 15 minutes and soaked in the breathtaking beauty.
-This viewpoint is crazy, it’s like a big balcony from where you can see the entire 4 km stretch of Playa Jaco.
+This viewpoint is beautiful, it’s like a big balcony from where you can see the entire 4 km stretch of Playa Jaco.

 On the way from the viewpoint to the ruins we saw a lot more paintings.